VeresKatalin/PTBCprevalence/README.md

 2. Install RStudio if necessary
 3. Create the input CSV file containing the cow data based on the template.csv file, or use the test.csv file
 4. Launch RStudio
-5. Install the following packages if necessary: RStan, Rmarkdown, knitr, ggplot2, cowplot, ggridges, openxlsx, stringr, brigdesampling
+5. Install the following packages if necessary: RStan, Rmarkdown, knitr, ggplot2, cowplot, ggridges, openxlsx, stringr, bridgesampling
 6. Open the parameters.r file
 - Set the working directory.
 Use \ or / as path separators depending on the operating system
 - Set the number of MCMC iterations (20.000 is the recommended value)